Backoffice Authentication

 Since Ucommerce takes care of the session cookie, you should not set cookies in your external authentication scheme.

-External Claims Mapper
+## External Claims Mapper

-Ucommerce automatically creates and updates a local user when a user logs in via an external identity provider, so it needs a mapping of the external claims, to the local user in Ucommerce.
+Ucommerce automatically creates and updates a local user when a user logs in via an external identity provider, so it needs a mapping of the external claims, to the local user in Ucommerce.\

-that must take care of the mapping from the incoming claim to an AuthUser
+The interface consists of a single method `MapClaims` that must take care of the mapping from the incoming claim to an `AuthUser` object.

 using Ucommerce.Web.BackOffice.Authentication;